BrianSlick/BTICoreDataKit/BTICoreDataKitDemoProject/Pods/BTIKit/README.md

 - BTIViewController: Mostly shows how to use the notification helpers.
 Parent class for all of the following...

-Table View Stuff
+...for Table Views
 - BTITableViewController: Adds a table view.
 - BTIArrayTableViewController: Adds a simple array to BTITableViewController.
 - BTIManagerTableViewController: Uses a BTITableContentsManager with BTITableViewController.

-Collection View Stuff
+...for Collection Views
 - BTICollectionViewController: Adds a collection view.
 - BTIArrayCollectionViewController: Adds a simple array to BTICollectionViewController.
 - BTIManagerCollectionViewController: Uses a BTITableContentsManager with BTICollectionViewController.

-Web View Stuff
+...for Web Views
 - BTIWebViewController.
 Adds a web view.